 I found a taylor that could reproduce my favorite shirt so i bought some fabric and put him to work.

-Some of them looked at me with smilling eyes and I wondered what the rest looked like…my mind wondered of course, straight to the gutter.
+Some of them looked at me with smiling eyes and I wondered what the rest looked like…my mind wondered of course, straight to the gutter.

 I thought of buying one outfit to bring back to the states and have someone pose in it for me 🙂

-Everytime I walked through commercial street I saw this girl, a gypsy.
+Every time I walked through commercial street I saw this girl, a gypsy.
 She was so beautiful.
-I couldn’d stop smilling at her.
+I couldn’t stop smiling at her.
 She returned the smile, always.
 I have a thing for gypsies.
 They are poor and of a lower class here.
 I started fantasizing about bringing to the states…you know me, always dreaming and in love.

-The sound coming from the minurettes calling for prayer snapped me out of my daydream.
+The sound coming from the minarettes calling for prayer snapped me out of my daydream.
 I never saw her again.